algorand/go-algorand/data/transactions/logic/README.md

 For two-argument ops, `A` is the previous element on the stack and `B` is the last element on the stack.
 These typically result in popping A and B from the stack and pushing the result.

-`ed25519verify` is currently the only 3 argument opcode and is described in detail in the opcode refrence.

 | Op | Description |
 | --- | --- |
 | `sha256` | SHA256 hash of value X, yields [32]byte |